The latest results and draws for the FFS Members Cup

-Gameweek 32 brings the third round of our latest FFS Members Cup for Fantasy Premier League (FPL) managers.
+Gameweek 33 brings the fourth round of our latest FFS Members Cup for Fantasy Premier League (FPL) managers.

 This tournament is for Premium Members, with a full breakdown of the £300 prize fund shown later in this article.